East Longmeadow High School

 In the evening, ELHS alumnus who had performed in Spartanum Spectaculum acts throughout the years performed in the concert band shell on the grounds of ELHS prior to the fireworks.
 Jim Wilkins, from our class, performed magnificently, singing "The Summer Wind" and "My Way" to the accompaniment of an instrumental sound track.

 Gina Truitt McKinney (far left) danced with other ELHS alumni to a medley of favorite tunes from our era.
-For some video, click on http://www.youtube.com/user/mvpmvp37#p/u/5/QOpvXW-mZds.
+Click here for some video highlights.
 The dancing begins at 1:05 on the clip.

 Jim Wilkins was back on stage to close the show, accompanied by ELHS alumni.